 - Get a notebook that you like enough to look at every day, but not so much that you’d freak out if you messed it up.
 I’ve loved Moleskine notebooks since I was a teenager and I use a black A5.
 My first Bullet Journal was a softcover grid.
 My second was a hardcover grid.
 For 2017, I’ve purchased a hardcover dotted.
 Leuchtturm is another popular brand among Bullet Journalers.

 - Get a pen you like.
 I use Artline 200 Fine 0.4 in black.
 They’re cheap and I like how they write.
-Whenever I go to Officeworks, the local chain, I pick up a few.
+Whenever I go to Officeworks, my local chain of office supplies store, I pick up a few.

 - Watch Ryder’s video and dive right in.

 Those are the basics.
 The rest is up to you.
 Some people adopt the Bullet Journal system in other kinds of planners and journals such as the Filofax, Traveller’s Journals, discbound planners, composition notebooks, or any cute little journal they like.
 Some people like using high quality fountain pens.
 Others like using a variety of coloured pens and pencils.
 You might also see the use of stencils, rubber stamps, and washi tape to decorate.